lsst-dm/dm_dev_guide/docs/change_controlled.rst

 * Specify a date using :code:`\today` so that the built document continues to have an updated date for each change (we do not automatically insert a date based on the state of the git repository).
 * Update the change record but do not specify a version number.
   The version number will be added during the release process.
-* New references should be added to a local :file:`ldm-nnn.bib` file and that file should be added to the bibliography search path.
+* New references should be added to a local bib file and that file should be added to the bibliography search path.
 * If the document is receiving minor edits consider using the :code:`\newtext` and :code:`\oldtext` macros to indicate text changes.
   For larger changes the :command:`latexdiff-vc` command may be helpful when preparing for an RFC or change request submission.